-Total and differential static settlement of deep foundations is anticipated to be well less than 1.0 and 0.5 inches, respectively.

-Design and detailing of all deep foundations, grade beams, and concrete slab reinforcement should be provided by the project structural or specialty engineer(s); especially where deep foundation supported buildings will abut or connect to existing buildings.
+Total and differential static settlement of deep foundations is anticipated to be well less than 1.0 should be provided by the project structural or specialty engineer(s); especially where deep foundation supported buildings will abut or connect to existing buildings.
 However, in general, more robust structural connections are recommended at critical pathways and building connections.